Characters: 3rd Rock from the Sun

 - Noodle Incident: Her love life.

-- In one episode she mentions being tricked into attending an intervention twice.
+- In one episode she mentions being tricked into attending an intervention on two separate occasions.

 - Not So Above It All: Inverted.
 We've seen that she's kooky and very promiscuous, but she's still the Solomons' landlady and doesn't appreciate it when they're late paying rent.